 We have created a PDF guide with our heavily discounted computer hardware recommendations.
-You can view it here: 2021 Laptop Recommendations (Updated 7/7/21).
+Back to School 2022 Computer Recommendations

-To make a computer purchase online, please visit Penn's Campus Express store (available to view on June 1, 2021), where you will log in with your PennKey ID and password.
+To make a computer purchase online, please visit Penn's Campus Express store (available to view on June 1, 2022), where you will log in with your PennKey ID and password.
 After logging in, click on the "Books and Technology" link.
 In the menu on the left, click "Computer & Technology Discounts."
-At the bottom of this page, you will find links to the Dell UPenn portal and the Lenovo UPenn portal.
+At the bottom of this page, you will find links to the Dell UPenn portal.

 Note: if you are a non-US resident and would like to order a computer, you can have it delivered to Meyerson Hall.
 You may use this address for the delivery and pick up your computer when you arrive onto campus.